Amanda Norcross • April 08, 2021

 Antioxidants offer up a large range of health benefits, and have been seen as a possible prevention of diseases ranging from cancer to Parkinson's disease.
 "Coffee is the single largest source of antioxidants in the diets of most coffee drinkers," says Ayoob.
 "It's loaded with hundreds of phenolic compounds and antioxidants, with caffeine being the most well-known."

 "Caffeine stimulates insulin production," Ayoob explains.
 "But consumption of decaf coffee has also been associated with a reduced risk of Type 2 diabetes, so there may be something more than caffeine involved here."
 Caffeine consumption also lowers the risk of Type 1 diabetes, though you have to drink a lot of coffee in a day.
 "For those who drink a significant amount of coffee—six or more cups per day—their risk of Type 1 diabetes is 22 percent lower than those who drink less coffee," says Richards.

 "Coffee drinkers are known to have lower liver enzyme counts," Richards explains.
 "This means coffee can have a liver protective aspect and has been shown to reduce the risk of cirrhosis."

+When we think about the health benefits of coffee, fiber isn't top of mind for most of us—but it should be.
 "A little-known fact about coffee is that it provides 1.8 grams of fiber per serving," says Richards.
 "This may seem like a low number, but with a goal of 20 to 40 grams per day, this makes a cup or two of coffee a day a significant contributor when most people are getting less than 20 grams of fiber in their daily diet.”